toddbranch/ECE382/labs/lab3/index.md

 - Above image also connects 5V from Geek Box to board
     - This is to run MSP430 without power from the USB
     - If you hook this up while your USB cable is connected, you could have problems

+- **WARNING**
+    - The max voltage your chip can tolerate is 3.6V
+    - Powering it via USB is fine
+    - DO NOT power it with the 5V source on the Geek Box, even though it's shown in the above pictures!

 **Step 4**: Write code to print the messages to the LCD screen.
 You'll need to use the LCD Datasheet along with the provided subroutines to accomplish this.